ISpot

-iSpot is a website developed and hosted by the Open University with funding from the Open Air Laboratories (OPAL) network with an online community intended to connect nature enthusiasts of all levels.
+iSpot was a website developed and hosted by the Open University with funding from the Open Air Laboratories (OPAL) network with an online community intended to connect nature enthusiasts of all levels.

 Registered users upload images of wildlife observations, identify species, and discuss their findings with other members.
-This is intended to provide opportunities to learn more about the wildlife they have observed, and also provides a database of observations which is made available for scientific analysis.
+This was intended to provide opportunities to learn more about the wildlife they have observed, and also provided a database of observations which is made available for scientific analysis.

-The site also provides some online identification tools.
+The site also provided some online identification tools.
+In 2026, the Open University management decided it could no longer support iSpot, and iSpot was decommissioned on Thursday 11 June 2026.

 Purpose

 The natural history observational skills required for accurate species identification in the field are neglected in formal education at all levels. iSpot is intended to help solve this problem by combining learning technology with crowdsourcing to connect beginners with experts.

 Communities

 The communities as of 2015 include the original UK and Ireland, Southern Africa, Hong Kong, Chile (Spanish language) and Global, which covers everywhere else.
 These communities can link to their own taxonomic lists, or use the default Catalogue of Life list.

 In mid 2014 the global iSpot community exceeded 42000 registered participants.